Hong Kong Special Administrative Region of the People's Republic of China vs United Kingdom of Great Britain and Northern Ireland

 Which country has an easier skilled-migration route, Hong Kong Special Administrative Region of the People's Republic of China or United Kingdom of Great Britain and Northern Ireland?+

-Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) is the dominant skilled route; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £41,700/year.
+Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) requires a salary of at least No fixed published floor; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £41,700/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Which immigration system has changed more recently, Hong Kong Special Administrative Region of the People's Republic of China or United Kingdom of Great Britain and Northern Ireland?+